-- The CalWORKs caseload continues to decline. - The CalWORKs Outcomes and Accountability Review (Cal-OAR) stakeholder process is continuing and Cal-OAR metrics, processes and timelines are being developed. - A revised benefit and resource model infographic incorporates the Supplemental Poverty Measure, along with the National School Lunch Program, the California Earned Income Tax Credit and the utility assistance programs (Chapter 8).
+- The CalWORKs Outcomes and Accountability Review (Cal-OAR) stakeholder process has been completed and Cal-OAR metrics, processes and timelines have been developed.
+A Cal-OAR dashboard is live and the data for the existing measures is being collected and transmitted to counties for review. - The next iteration of the revised benefit and resource model infographic incorporates the Supplemental Poverty Measure, along with the National School Lunch Program, the California Earned Income Tax Credit and the utility assistance programs (Chapter 8).